What is cardiac tamponade?

 d) Heart Failure

-6) Which of the following factors are not specific cardiac tamponade findings?
+6) Which of the following factors are not specific findings of this tamponade?

 d) Pulsus paradoxus

-7) The final treatment option indicated for a serious patient with cardiac tamponade is:
+7) The final treatment option indicated for a serious patient with this tamponade is:

 a) Percutaneous pericardiocentesis